ryfu2/Verilog-Chess-Game/README.md

 # Verilog-Chess-Game
-This project is a chess game using verilog on FPGA board Spartan 7.
+This project is an FPGA-based chess game using verilog.